jaysaurus/co-koa-cli/README.md

 **CLI Options**
 ```
   --version                Show version number                         [boolean]

-  --create            build a new Co.Koa application in your current working
+  --create                 build a new Co.Koa application in your current
-                      directory or, if supplied, an absolute directory.
-Ensure
+                           working directory or, if supplied, an absolute
-                      you have permission to write!                     [string]
+                           directory.
+Ensure you have permission to write!
+                                                                        [string]

   --createController       creates a Co.Koa Controller.
-Must be supplied with a name
+Must be supplied with a
-                      (without the word "Controller" appended to it).   [string]
+                           name (without the word "Controller" appended to it).
+                                                                        [string]

+  --createIntegrationTest  creates a Co.Koa Jest Integration Test.
+Must be
+                           supplied with a name.                        [string]

   --createModel            creates a Co.Koa Model.
 Must be supplied with a name.
                                                                         [string]

   --createService          creates a Co.Koa Service.
-Must be supplied with a name
+Must be supplied with a
-                      (without the word "Service" appended to it).      [string]
+                           name (without the word "Service" appended to it).
+                                                                        [string]

+  --createUnitTest         creates a Co.Koa Jest Unit Test.
+Must be supplied
+                           with a name.                                 [string]

   --help, -h               Show help                                   [boolean]
 ```

 for more information on **Co.Koa** and its installation, navigate to <a href="https://github.com/jaysaurus/Co.Koa">the Co.Koa github page</a>.